Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you. Learn more

 Children are expensive because, like everything else, prices for essential baby items continue to increase.
 Diapers and formulas are not cheap.

-The financial burdens that parents take, whether it is their first or third child, while the other parent is on leave can be significant.
+Parents’ financial burdens, whether it is their first or third child, while the other parent is on leave, can be significant.

 Mothers are challenged with being overlooked at home and in the workplace.
 When Mothers take parental leave, they face the reality of missing out on promotions, pay increases, and the ability to balance work and family.

 Mom guilt plays a huge role in the working mom’s world.
-After having a tough day at work, the balancing act of being present for your children, needing to finish dinner, and folding the laundry in your dryer since last Saturday is almost unbearable.
+After a tough day at work, balancing being present for your children, needing to finish dinner, and folding the laundry in your dryer since last Saturday is almost unbearable.

 Why do many working moms in top executive positions fail to realize that “leaning in” is impossible when you aren’t making six figures and can’t afford a nanny, housekeeper, and personal chef?

-Many families do not have parents or other family members to lean on for childcare when Mom goes back to work.
+Many families do not have parents or other family members to lean on for childcare when Mom returns to work.

-The cost of child care is incredibly high, and according to cbc.ca, Canada, the U.S, and Ireland have the highest cost, with 32-52% of a single parent’s income going toward child care: https://www.cbc.ca/news/business/oecd-child-care-costs-1.3815954.
+The cost of child care is incredibly high, and according to CBC, Canada, the U.S, and Ireland have the highest cost, with 32-52% of a single parent’s income going toward child care.

 And these are after-tax dollars!
 This financial burden is a central topic of conversation for many families, and the debate begins on whether to stay home or not to stay home.

-Is it worth having 50% of one’s salary go to child care?
-Especially when you calculate the number of hours a parent spends working at home and their full-time job?
+Is 50% of one’s salary worth going to child care?
+Mainly when calculating the number of hours a parent spends working at home and their full-time job.
 Most full-time moms work long hours, and that raises daycare costs.

 The days can be long as a full-time stay-at-home mom, but the time spent with their children is something that cannot be replaced.
 We need to also know that some moms don’t want to be stay-at-home moms, which is acceptable.
 Being a stay-at-home mom does not come without its challenges and is a full-time job on its own.
 It’s also very hard to find a good work-life balance as a stay-at-home mom.